dfki-ric/docker_image_development/Readme.md

 The build_image folder is only used to build a new image, normally don't use it

+`If you have no nvidia graphics card: sudo apt install docker.io and skip this section`

 You will need nvidia-docker2:

 https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0)